Pure braid group actions on category O modules: Introduction

 As a consequence, the monodromy of the Casimir connection on a module $V\in\Oint$ is equivalent to the quantum Weyl group action of $\Bw$ on $\FEK{}(V)$.

 P. Etingof asked us whether such an equivalence holds for a larger class of not necessarily integrable modules, provided $\Bw$ is replaced by the pure braid group $\Pw$.
-The choice of the latter is suggested by the fact that $\Bw$ does not act on all category $\O$ modules for either $\g$ or $\Uhg$, while $\Pw$ does on category $\O$ modules via the monodromy of the Casimir connection.
+The choice of the latter is suggested by the fact that $\Bw$ does not act on all category $\O$ modules for either $\g$ or $\Uhg$, while $\Pw$ does on category $\O$ $\g$--modules via the monodromy of the Casimir connection.

 To the best of our knowledge, no action of $\Pw$ on category $\Oh$ modules has been previously constructed.
-The main result of the present paper is to construct such an action, and then show that the resulting diagram
+The main result of the present paper is to construct such an action, and then show the commutativity of the resulting diagram

-is commutative. \Omit{\valeriocomment{Our $\beta$ really depends on a maximal nested set.
-I have not said so here, and perhaps this does not belong to the introduction.
-But perhaps the latter can be used in Section 6 to say "actually, $\beta$ depends on the choice of a point at infinity" and use it to introduce DCP model and maximal nested sets.} }

-Recall that the abelianisation of $\Pw$ is isomorphic to the free abelian group with a generator $p_\alpha$ for each positive real root $\alpha$ \cite {tits-66,digne-15}.
-Define the sign characters of $\Pw$ to be either of the morphisms
+To state our results in more detail, recall first that the abelianisation $\Pwab=\Pw/[\Pw,\Pw]$ of the pure braid group is isomorphic to the free abelian group with a generator $p_\alpha$ for each positive real root $\alpha$ \cite{tits-66,digne-15}.
+Set $\iota=\sqrt{-1}$, and define the sign character to be the morphism